chris-belcher/electrum-personal-server/README.md

 resources which push people towards using centralized solutions.
 This is what we'd like to avoid with Electrum Personal Server.

-Definitely check out implementations like [ElectrumX](https://github.com/spesmilo/electrumx) and [Electrs](https://github.com/romanz/electrs) if you're interested in this sort of thing.
+Definitely check out other implementations:
+- [ElectrumX](https://github.com/spesmilo/electrumx) - Full Electrum server maintained by the Electrum project
+- [Electrs](https://github.com/romanz/electrs) - Full Electrum server coded in rust
+- [Bitcoin Wallet Tracker](https://github.com/bwt-dev/bwt) - Wallet indexer coded in rust

 #### Further ideas for work